 You’re probably hoping that there is one magic elixir to make all of your problems go away.
 And, sure, we’re about to rattle off a few possibilities — but you’ll have to experiment to see what combination works best for you.
 In general, though, you’re going to want to quite literally hydrate the shit out of yourself.

 Here’s a fun visual to fuel your night terrors for the foreseeable future.
 Have you ever tried to slide down a waterslide when you and/or the slide were dry?
 It’s a non-starter.
 Now, imagine your poo is you and the slide is your body.
 The more water you drink, the easier your stool will slide down and out.
-If you’re pregnant and can’t even keep water down, try these tricks that have worked for some pregnant women:
+If you’re pregnant and can’t even keep water down, try the following tricks that have worked for some pregnant women.

 If you can eat peanut butter, do.
 The paste will dry your mouth and help you take in some important sips of water.
-Also, try using iced water with a straw and some tangy Tazo passion tea.
-The tangy ice cold drink helps many women keep down sips of water better.
-Doctors have noticed carbonated water with citrus flavors seem to stay down better than a glass of plain old water.
-But if you’re experiencing morning sickness, try to let the water stand so the carbonated drink can go a little flat, otherwise it may make you even more nauseas.
-Yeah, there’s basically no winning with morning sickness.
+Also, try using iced water with a straw and some tangy Tazo passion tea — it helps many women keep down sips of water better.
+In general, doctors have noticed carbonated water with citrus flavors seem to stay down better than a glass of plain old water.
+But if you’re experiencing morning sickness, try to let the water stand so the carbonated drink can go a little flat.
+Otherwise, it may make you even more nauseous.
+So, yeah, there’s basically no winning with morning sickness.

 Naturally, we can’t mention drinks that make you go poop without giving coffee a shout-out.
 That morning cup of joe really does seem to get things moving, so get your java on.
 Although caffeine frequently gets the credit for this, decaf works too.
 That’s because any warm beverage can help wake up your bowels — warm drinks act as a vasodilator, widening the blood vessels in the digestive system and increasing blood flow and gastrointestinal activity.

 What are the best supplements to help combat constipation?